simulogics/prosperousuniverse-docs/content/wiki/building-costs/_index.md

 ![Habitation building costs](pioneer-habitation-details.jpg)

 However, this information only paints a part of the picture.
 It pertains to _this_ particular base, which is located on a concrete planet.
 Costs for erecting structures on other planets may deviate based on the set of rules below.

 ## Costs calculation

 Every building needs a certain configuration of Construction Prefabs to be built.
-On top of that, Construction Materials and/or Construction Parts (“Additional resources” below) will be required _once_ for _every_ building depending on the environmental conditions at hand.
+On top of that, Construction Materials and/or Construction Parts (“Additional resources” below) will be required when constructing _and_ repairing _every_ building depending on the environmental conditions at hand.
 The exact number of some additional resources depends on the Area cost of a building, which is indicated in its BUI window (see screenshot above).

 Please note that all these additional costs also pertain to [Planetary projects](../../tutorials/planetary-projects) and [Corporate projects](../../tutorials/corporations/#corporate-actions-and-projects).

 ### Rocky Planets

 __Additional resource:__ Mineral Construction Granulate (MCG)
 __Amount:__ Area x 4

 ### Gaseous planets
 __Additional resource:__ Aerostat Foundation (AEF)
 __Amount:__ Area / 3

 ### Atmospheric pressure

 #### Low pressure (< 0.25 atm)

 __Additional resource:__ Poly-Sulfite Sealant (SEA)
 __Amount:__ Area x 1

 #### High pressure (> 2.0 atm)

 __Additional resource:__ Hardened Structural Elements (HSE)
 __Amount:__ 1 per building

 ### Gravity

 #### Low gravity (< 0.25 g):

 __Additional resource:__ Magnetic Ground Cover (MGC)
 __Amount:__ 1 per building

 #### High gravity (> 2.5 g):

 __Additional resource:__ High-Oxygen Breathable Liquid (BL)
 __Amount__: 1 per building
 _Please note: This commodity is listed under Chemicals, not Construction Materials._

 ### Temperature

 #### Low temperature (<-25° C):

 __Additional resource:__ InsuFoam (INS)
 __Amount:__ Area x 10

 #### High temperature (> 75° C):

 __Additional resource:__ Thermal Shielding (TSH)
 __Amount:__ 1 per building

 ### Fertility